Property Owners Can Be Held Liable for Injuries Sustained on Their Property

 To prove a premises liability claim, you must be able to show that the owner or manager of the property did not meet his or her duty of care to prevent the injuries.
 Proving the property owner’s negligence as a direct contributor to your injuries is the most critical part of your claim.

-Rhoads & Rhoads has helped many people recover large settlements for slip-and-fall and other premises liability injuries.
+Rhoads & Rhoads personal injury lawyers have helped many people recover large settlements for slip-and-fall and other areas including premises liability injuries.
 Our firm takes great pride in focusing on our clients, tailoring each case to their specific needs and circumstances, and preparing the most persuasive case in order to restore their financial footing.
 Our premises liability attorneys will complete a comprehensive investigation to determine the total amount of damages you should seek and to find justice on your behalf.

-Owensboro and Madisonville Premises Liability Lawyers — No Recovery, No Fee
+Owensboro KY and Madisonville Premises Liability Lawyers — No Recovery, No Fee

-With offices in Owensboro and Madisonville, Rhoads & Rhoads represents premises liability victims throughout Western Kentucky.
-We offer free initial consultations, and all cases are taken on a contingency fee basis, which mean there is no payment required up front.
+With law offices in Owensboro and Madisonville, Rhoads & Rhoads’ legal practice area includes representing premises liability victims throughout Western Kentucky.
+We offer free initial consultations, and all cases are taken on a contingency fee basis, which means there is no payment required upfront.
 We get paid only if we win or settle your case, so there is NO RISK involved.